“He’s my husband, I know what’s best for him”

 Types of financial decisions a lasting power of attorney can cover:

 - investing money

 - arranging repairs to property.

-- You can restrict the types of decisions your attorney can make, or let them make all decisions on your behalf.
+You can restrict the types of decisions your attorney can make or let them make all decisions on your behalf.

-As extra layer of protection your attorney must keep and submit accounts detailing purchases made.
+As an extra layer of protection your attorney must keep and submit accounts detailing purchases made.
 To ensure your finances are managed correctly you can request details of what is spent and what you have.
 These details can be sent to your solicitor or a family member if you lose mental capacity.

-LPA for health and care decisions
+Lasting Power of Attorney for health and care decisions

 This covers health and care decisions and can only be used once you have lost mental capacity.
 An attorney can generally make decisions about things such as: